184.108.40.206 SpB when partner is unable to provide support

 The delegate should consider the following issues when determining whether payment of SpB is appropriate:

-- Is the person able to qualify for NSA or any other payment, and is any other support available?
+- Is the person able to qualify for JSP or any other payment, and is any other support available?

 - Payment should only be considered if the person claims they have no say in the partner's decision.